Are you interested in developing skills to keep your heart strong in the face of the immense challenges of our times?

 - Embodying nonviolence in social change work

-The 2019 Living Peace Retreat will be held at the beautiful Vajrapani Institute, in a spectacular redwood forest of the Santa Cruz mountains.
-Hiking trails weave through the hills right from the retreat venue.
+The 2019 Living Peace Retreat will be held at the beautiful Ben Lomond Quaker Center among the redwood forest of the Santa Cruz mountains.

-All meals are provided by Vajrapani, starting with dinner on Friday evening and ending with lunch on Wednesday the 20th.
-All meals are vegetarian, delicious, and accommodate most common dietary restrictions.
+All meals are provided by our fabulous chef, starting with dinner on Friday evening and ending with lunch on Wednesday the 22nd.
+All meals include vegetarian options, and can accommodate most common dietary restrictions.

 Download a sample daily schedule.